A Potential Foundation for Emergent Space-Time: Conclusion

 \section{Conclusion}

-We have considered a simple picture of interactions that focuses only on the process of influence, where all potential details of the interactions are stripped away.
-In this picture, events represent the boundaries of influence with one event representing the act of influencing and the other event representing the corresponding reaction.
-This results in a partially-ordered set, or a poset, of events.
+We have considered a simple picture of interactions that focuses only on the fact that particles influence one another.
+Events are defined as the boundaries of influence with one event representing the act of influencing and the other event representing the corresponding reaction.
+The result is a partially-ordered set, or a poset, of events.